- Get involved

 Because India is rich in music and art, Nirali was especially delighted when she heard the big news.
 She can’t wait to go to India, explore its different aspects of culture, and find out ways she can help out.

-Pranjali, who goes by PJ, is finishing up her freshman year in high school at Gateway High School in San Francisco.
+Pranjali, who goes by PJ, is a rising sophomore at Gateway High School in San Francisco.
 When she was younger, and even to this day, she has a passion for sports.
 Some of her hobbies include soccer, snowboarding, and science.
 She describes herself as energetic, funny, but also very focused when she needs to be.
 Her connection to India is that she was born there.
 She was adopted so she doesn’t have the experience of living there.
 Pranjali lives with her older sister Maya and her mother and father.
 She is excited to meet new people and to learn about different parts and cultures of India.

-DJ Jassal is a senior at Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
+DJ Jassal is an incoming college freshman from Alexandria, Virginia.
 Having learned the importance of selflessness and giving back from his parents, who immigrated to the US from India, DJ holds a great passion for community service and social justice.
 In his time outside of school, DJ works to lead GIVE: a non-profit organization involving over 1,000 students from across Northern Virginia that serves to provide free tutoring programs for students from disadvantaged backgrounds.
 He hopes that, by going on the HeritageIndia 2019 trip with Indiaspora, he can learn more about his homeland and also take his passion for social justice to an even larger scale!

 If you have questions about the candidates or the selection process, please contact Gabrielle Trippe, our Philanthropy Initiatives Manager, at firstname.lastname@example.org.